 Be able to critically evaluate the professional, theoretical and applied issues of forensic psychology (from person-specific factors, to models and treatments).

 Clearly show a considered, developed and integrated understanding of the scope, depth and breadth of forensic psychology

 Develop skills that promote the understanding of how theoretical models of criminal behaviour, interventions and treatments within both the criminal justice system and society facilitate offender rehabilitation.

 Be able to synthesize, evaluate and summarize the evidence base from peer-reviewed literature.

 Students will be able to select three long-answer (LAQs) questions from a bank of questions that will be based on and derived from the module core content.

-Students will be able to select one essay topic from a list of five topics that will be based on and derived from the module core content.
+Students will be able to select one essay topic from a list of six topics that will be based on and derived from the module core content.